LRGASP/lrgasp-submissions/docs/challenges.md

 The submitted FASTA file should only contain transcripts that have been assigned a read.

-Each team can only submit one entry per category.
+Each team can submit multiple entries for each challenge; however, they can only submit one entry per challenge + data type + library prep + sequencing platform combination.
+This is to encourage tool development that is robust to different library preps and sequencing platforms, but prevent multiple entries that are subtle parameter changes.